nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

  4:22:42.514  Add     2  4 local.                    _nabto._udp.              de-nhbpwxcx
 ```

-Example show information about a specific device, the important
+The example shows information about a specific device, the important
 information is the txt records and the port number.

 ```